silvercoder007/react-offline-test/README.md

 # React Offline Test

-* Hello, this is my solution to the kiwipower technical test"
+* Hello, this is my solution to the kiwipower technical test
 * I had a fun few hours writing it.

 ## Getting started